AndrasKovacs/staged/rts/RegionGraph3.md

 `r` and `r'` are both reachable on the stack (or in registers).
 Hence, no objects stored in `r` and `r'` can be freed by GC.

-Let's go back to "Objects stored in a region are alive as long as the region itself is alive."

 This enables a remarkable amount of GC optimization.
 Object types contain information about locations, and for each type we can implement a GC strategy which takes locations into account.